-Metropolitan Family Health Network is Open for Care —
+Come to Metropolitan Family Health Network for Care —

-- 857 Bergen Avenue, Jersey City Site: Services are currently suspended at this site, and patients will be referred to 935 Garfield Avenue.
+857 Bergen Avenue, Jersey City: Services are currently suspended at this site, and patients are referred to 935 Garfield Avenue.

 MFHN now has Telehealth!
 Visit your MFHN health care providers from the safety and comfort of your home.

 Telehealth may be used for established patient visits, annual wellness visits, medication refills, and consultations.
 Call 201-478-5827 to set up a Telehealth appointment.
 Click here for more information.